spacetimeengineer/mupy/README.md

     - hardware class objects combine system-codes and names.

-### What are it's functions?
+### What are mupy's functions?

 - Hardware Generation

-- Simulation
+- Physical / Mechanical System Simulation

-    - Simulate operation.
+  - Operation

-    - Simulate assembly.
+  - Assembly

-    - Simulate manufacturing.
-(Advanced topic)

-- Configuration
+- Physical / Mechanical System Configuration

-    - Giving users higher levels of configuration through abstraction tecquniques.

-- Fine Customization

-- Scripting Library
+- Software Generation

+  - Generates openscad code
-- Modularity
+  - Generates directory structures

-    - Countless parts available for render and in many cases parts interlock.

-    - modularity makes assebly and manufacturing cheaper and quicker to scale.

-    - Will help build efficiency of scale designs.
+  - system-codes are a seed to generate digital-twin

-- Encodability
+- Python Library

+  - Grants greater automation capabilities & empowers users with computing-based augumentations to mupy system-code technology
-    - Hardware identified and described with system-codes.
+  - Allows other 3rd-party libaries and python functions to interact with mupy.core functions
+  - Only utilizes standard python libary

+- CLI (command-line-tool)

-- Distribution
+  - system-code reciever

-    - New system codes and family codes can be provided by contributers.

-- Manufacturing
+  - expresses prime function

+- High Integrity Modularity Hardware Repository

+  - These parts grant fast prototyping
+  - modular families can be developed to optimize a specific intended assembly or design of larger system
+  - General purpose modular hardware for printing and prototyping

+- Complex Physical System Encoder/Decoder/Distribution/Manufacturing Engine

+    - Hardware is identified, described or generated using system-codes (short human-readable alphanumeric codes).
     - 3D print systems in many cases, material independent or material specified.

-- Certification
+- Complex Physical System Certification

     - Like a package manager but configured for mupy requirements so that family codes provide permutations from scad parameterization.

-- R & D
+- Creation Engine

     - General purpose utility for many research and development needs.